-5. What type of "in-kind" contributions will be accepted towards the matching fund requirement?
+4. What type of "in-kind" contributions will be accepted towards the matching funds requirement?

-- a.
-Tangible in-kind contributions, such as donated equipment and materials will be considered as matching funds.
+- Tangible in-kind contributions, such as donated equipment and materials will be considered as matching funds.
 Supporting documentation of tangible in-kind contributions may include: - i.
-Signed and dated promissory letters indicating what will be donated and the fair market value of the donation - ii.
-Dated invoices showing what will be donated and the fair market value of the donation. - b.
-Land and intangible in-kind support, such as volunteer time and donated labour and/or services, will not be accepted as matching funds.
-Buildings loaned or leased for use are not considered to have in-kind value.
+Signed and dated promissory letters indicating what will be donated and the fair market value of the donation. - ii.
+Dated invoices showing what will be donated and the fair market value of the donation.

-6. What is a "risk management plan"?
+5. What is a "risk management" plan?

-- a.
-Project risks are uncertain conditions or events which may cause a project to deviate from its original plan if they occur.
+- Project risks are uncertain conditions or events which may cause a project to deviate from its original plan if they occur.
 While risks in a project environment cannot be totally eliminated, they can often be managed or moderated.
 The risk management plan should identify possible risks that may be encountered during the realization of the project and their potential effects.
-The plan should also indicate the likelihood and severity of the identified risks (high, medium, or low) and indicate how these risks will be managed/ mitigated. - b.
-The risk management plan is mandatory for all applicants.
+The plan should also indicate the likelihood and severity of the identified risks (high, medium, or low) and indicate how these risks will be managed/mitigated. - The risk management plan is mandatory for all applicants.
+The purpose of the risk management plan is to demonstrate that your organization's project can feasibly be completed within 36 months.
 While the risk management plan for an acquisition project may be brief, it must still demonstrate that a plan is in place.
 It is not sufficient to indicate "not applicable" in this section of the application.